diceticket/diceticket/README.md

 # diceticket
-Open source P2P Dice Game
+Open source P2P Dice Game, but not cryptocurrency.